China says will never send military to oil rig spat with Vietnam

 "I know that certain people in Vietnam, perhaps because they are trying to find another way to resolve the problem, are creating certain conditions.
 The so-called other route is the so-called lawsuit way," he said.

-"...If this spreading of rumours or distorting of facts is to achieve the aim of lodging a lawsuit, then I have to say that this is a miscalculation."
+"...If this spreading of rumors or distorting of facts is to achieve the aim of lodging a lawsuit, then I have to say that this is a miscalculation."

 The rig's deployment triggered anti-Chinese riots in Vietnam last month that killed at least four workers.